 If you only want to see Neighborhood Associations, this is the map for you!
 Interactive Map of Recognized Neighborhood Associations.

 - Community Planning Area Assessment Process: ABC-Z shifted the City's approach to long-range planning to a proactive process of working with ALL areas of the City on a rolling, 5-year cycle.
-The City's Long Range team will spend four months in each Community Planning Area.
-The team will spend the majority of that time in the community learning with area stakeholders what is working and what can be improved.
-Recommendations from those assessments will be rolled into the annual update of the Integrated Development Ordinance and the 5-year update of the Comprehensive Plan.
+The City's Long Range team will spend time in each Community Planning Area to gather data, inventory assets, and create an action plan for each Community Planning Area.
+Recommendations from those assessments will also be rolled into the bi-annual update of the Integrated Development Ordinance and the 5-year update of the Comprehensive Plan.

-- City Leaders Academy: The Planning Department will host a regular series of workshops for residents, property owners, decision-makers, business owners, and others to understand our land use and development process - including the Comp Plan, the Integrated Development Ordinance, and other processes for City projects.
+- City Leaders Academy: The Planning Department hosts a regular series of workshops for residents, property owners, decision-makers, business owners, and others to understand our land use and development process - including the Comprehensive Plan, the Integrated Development Ordinance, and other processes for City projects.
 These sessions will include discussion of zoning protections built into the IDO to protect neighborhoods, as well as the "levers of opportunity" that stakeholders have to affect development projects.

 - Office of Neighborhood Coordination: The Office of Neighborhood Coordination is part of Council Services.
 We share a commitment to improve responsiveness to neighborhood associations and other stakeholders in planning efforts, City projects, and the City Leaders Academy.